Give Me You (Mary J. Blige song)

 "Give Me You" is a song by American singer Mary J. Blige.
 It was written by Diane Warren for Blige's fourth studio album, Mary (1999), while production was helmed by Manuel Seal, featuring co-production from Nate-Love Clemons.
-The song was released as the third single from the album, outperforming both previous singles, "All That I Can Say" and "Deep Inside."
-The second-highest-charting single from Mary, "Give Me You" peaked at number 19 on the UK Singles Chart, while reaching number 21 on the US Hot R&B/Hip-Hop Songs and number 68 on the Billboard Hot 100.
+The song was released as the third single from the album on February 28, 2000.
+"Give Me You" peaked at number 19 on the UK Singles Chart while reaching number 21 on the US Hot R&B/Hip-Hop Singles & Tracks chart and number 68 on the Billboard Hot 100.

-In the United Kingdom, the Niño remix was the main radio version.
+In the UK, the Niño remix was the main radio version.
 The Mary album was then re-released there with the Niño remix added to the track listing.
 NBA legend Michael Jordan makes a cameo in the music video.